 French etiquette indicates that you should finish your plate, or the host will be offended (thinking that the meal was bad).

 There is a potential conflict here, as in some cultures if you finish your plate it means you didn’t get enough!
 Nevertheless, if you are in France, try not to load up your plate as you will be required to finish it.

-Do say “S’il Vous Plaît” and “Merci” when being served
+5. Do say “S’il Vous Plaît” and “Merci” when being served.

 It is only polite to thank you server as you are being served.
 We are not animals.

-Do look people in the eyes when you cheers
+6. Do look people in the eyes when you cheers.

 It’s considered bad luck to not look into the person’s eyes when you clink glasses.
-So unless you want 7 years of bad sex, you better make eye contact.
+So unless you want 7 years with a bad love life, you better make eye contact.
 Also do not cross arms with another person, while cheers-ing.
 Santé!

 Whew, that’s a lot of Dos and Dont’s!
 Any other French dining etiquette rules that I have left out?
-Comment below!
-If you would like to learn the French words for each item in the Dining Menu and the Art de la Table, don’t hesitate to download our free flashcards.
+If you want to learn the French words for each item in the Dining Menu and the Art de la Table, don’t hesitate to download our free flashcards.